deep-hwan/Next-ts-template/document/en/hooks/README.md

 - useOpenWebBrowser: This is a global hook that processes my site to be viewed with an app browser when browsing my site on each media and platform in-app

-- usePlatformOs : This is a hook to check the OS of the device you are currently using
+- usePlatformOS : This is a hook to check the OS of the device you are currently using

 - useRouteOnload: This is the hook used to initialize the stored recovery state when leaving the current page